yt-dlp/yt-dlp/README.md

                                      downloading and post-processing, similar to
                                      find's -exec syntax.
 Example: --exec 'adb
                                      push {} /sdcard/Music/ && rm {}'
-    --convert-subs FORMAT            Convert the subtitles to other format (currently supported: srt|ass|vtt|lrc)
+    --convert-subs FORMAT            Convert the subtitles to another format (currently supported: srt|ass|vtt|lrc)
+                                     (Alias: --convert-subtitles)
     --split-chapters                 Split video into multiple files based on internal chapters.
 The "chapter:" prefix
                                      can be used with "--paths" and "--output"